oshied/directord/docs/orchestrations.md

 * `jobs` is an array of hashes.

 * `async` **Optional** is a boolean.
-This allow an orchestration to run asynchronously.
-This will instruct all jobs to run in an independent queue within the targets for a given orchestration.
+Enabling this option allows all tasks within a given orchestration to run asynchronously.

+> There's no ordering construct within an asynchronous orchestration, every task within the jobs array will be executed as fast as possible.

 ##### Example Orchestrations